-Are you an accountant who’s looking for ways to make extra money on the side?
+Are you an accountant looking for ways to make extra money on the side?
 If so, you’re in luck!
-There are a number of great side hustles that are perfect for accountants.
+Several excellent side hustles allow you to use your accounting skills and expertise.

-In this article, we’ll look at the best side hustles for accountants.
-So, whether you’re looking for a way to earn a little extra cash or want to start your own business, read on for some great ideas.
+This article covers the best side hustles for accountants and finance professionals.
+Whether you’re looking to earn a little extra income or start your own business, read on for some practical ideas.

 Looking for more options?
-See our list of 150+ side hustle ideas.
+See my list of 150+ side hustle ideas.

-Whether you’re just starting out as an account or an experienced Certified Public Accountant, there are some excellent side jobs you can do for extra money.
-Here are our top suggestions.
+Whether you’re just starting your accounting career or an experienced Certified Public Accountant, you can do some excellent side jobs for extra money.
+Here are my top suggestions.

 1. Freelance Accounting

 One of the great things about being an accountant is that you can easily offer freelance work to clients and get paid per hour.
-This means you can work from home, set your own hours (around your full-time job), and choose your own clients.
+This means you can work from home, set your own hours (around your full-time job), and choose your clients.

 If you’re interested in tax preparation, you can start as a tax consultant, helping your family members and friends with their taxes.
-Once you’ve got a few tax return clients under your belt, you can start advertising your services online or through word-of-mouth.
+Once you’ve got some experience, you can branch out and work with other clients.
+You may want to advertise locally or work to build word-of-mouth referrals.

-Freelancing can also help you in more ways than just providing some extra money.
-The experience you gain and the connections you make may open up new doors in the future or help you to prepare for advancement opportunities.
+Freelancing can also help you in other ways aside from the extra money.
+The experience you gain and the connections you make may open up new doors in the future or help you prepare for advancement opportunities.
 Overall, it’s one of the top accounting side hustles.

-Before you take on any clients as a freelancer, check with your employer to be sure that there are no issues or conflicts of interest if you do client work outside of your job.
+Before you take on any clients as an independent contractor, check with your employer to ensure there are no issues or conflicts of interest with your full-time accounting job.

-Another excellent side hustle for accountants is to offer bookkeeping services.
-This can be a great way to help small businesses keep track of their finances, and you can work from home or remotely.
+Another excellent accounting side hustle is to offer bookkeeping services.
+This can be a great way to make money while helping small businesses manage their finances.
+You can work from home and get paid per hour.

-Bookkeeping does not require accounting experience, but as a professional accountant, you’ll have knowledge and experience that certainly help in your work, and you may be able to charge more for your services than an entry-level bookkeeper.
+Bookkeeping does not require accounting experience, but as a professional accountant, you’ll have knowledge and experience that will certainly help your work.
+As a result, you may be able to charge more for your services than an entry-level bookkeeper.

-To get started, you’ll need to be familiar with bookkeeping software such as Quickbooks or Xero.
-You can also consider taking a bookkeeping course to brush up on your skills if needed.
-Once you’re confident in your abilities, you can start looking for clients.
+You’ll need to be familiar with accounting software such as Quickbooks or Xero to get started.
+You can also consider taking a bookkeeping course to improve your skills if needed.
+Once you’re confident in your abilities, you can start looking for potential customers.

 To learn more, please see How to Start a Bookkeeping Business.